 Is Betfred For You?

 Betfred’s greatest asset is their unrivaled horse racing package.
-You can watch every race in the UK and Ireland if you’ve bet on it with and have access to full audio and text commentary too.
+You can watch every race in the UK and Ireland if you’ve bet on it and have access to full audio and text commentary too.
 There are also more offers around horse racing than with most other bookmakers, especially price guarantees, placepots and Lucky’s.
 Oh, and there’s also the tote which gives Betfred customers the ability to take part in pooled betting and enhanced jackpots in a way that other bookmakers simply can’t match.